 Not for all

-And now the painful notes: I fear that access to these treatments and these technologies will not be the prerogative of everyone, when they are developed.
-They will be prohibitively expensive, but like other solutions in the past they will gradually become more accessible.
+And now the sore point: I fear that access to these treatments and these technologies will not be available to everyone once they are developed.
+They will have a prohibitive cost, but like other solutions in the past they will gradually become more accessible.

-Someone will say: if we cure everyone's diseases, the world will become incredibly overcrowded.
-Yes, there will certainly be more people, but technology will help us manage it.
-A more populated world is not necessarily bad in itself.
+Some will say: if we cure everyone's diseases, the world will become incredibly overcrowded.
+Yes, there will definitely be more people, but technology will help us manage it.
+A more populated world is not necessarily a bad thing in itself.
 It can also mean having more people working on solutions to humanity's great challenges.

 The great challenges and a faithful ally: the price